SUPERCHARGE YOUR ONLINE VISIBILITY! CONTACT US AND LET’S ACHIEVE EXCELLENCE TOGETHER!

 Open-Domain Question Answering (ODQA)

-ODQA refers to a question answering paradigm that operates without a fixed or predefined set of documents.
-Instead, the system is built to work with large, unstructured, and diverse content sources — which can vary in domain, style, structure, and context.
+Open-Domain Question Answering (ODQA) is a paradigm in which a system can answer questions without relying on a fixed or pre-selected set of documents.
+Instead, it operates across large, unstructured, and diverse content sources that vary in domain, style, structure, and context, enabling dynamic, real-world knowledge retrieval.

 In this project: